Workbooks Are Blank Walls

 The Overwhelmed Student

-Some children honestly just are dismayed by the idea of a worksheet or sitting down to work on a workbook page.
+Some children are dismayed by the idea of a worksheet or sitting down to work on a workbook page.
 Our friends have a daughter who loves everything about her worksheet pages but initially freaks out at the idea of sitting down and working on it.
-This is typically an oldest-child phenomenon, as younger siblings are almost always eager to have their own workbooks just like their older siblings!
+This is typically an oldest-child phenomenon, as younger siblings are almost always eager to have their own workbooks, just like their older siblings!

 If that’s your child, it may be helpful to find some pages that you know he will enjoy once he relaxes, and simply work through one a day as a non-optional activity.
 The point isn’t to force him to do something too advanced for him, but simply to help him overcome his fears so he can enjoy this new activity!